life00/awecron.sh/README.md

-### Note: Awecron requires root privileges and written by random guy on the internet.
+### Disclaimer: Awecron requires root privileges and written by random guy on the internet.
 Understand the risks before using it.

 # Awesome Cron
 ## Introduction
 Awecron is a small and simple custom cron that has something similar between anacron and crontab.
-The main use case for it is for desktop users however nothing limits using it on a server.

-## Goal
-The aim of this project is to create extremely minimal software that user is supposed to understand and debug on the technical level.
+The aim of this project is to create extremely minimal cron that user is supposed to understand and debug on the source code level.
+Awecron was written without considering user experience and expecting users to fully understand how it works.

 ### The advantages of using it:
  * extremely minimal and easy to read